publishpress/PublishPress-Checklists/readme.txt

 * Number of Product categories
 * Number of words
 * Featured image
-* Check the â€œVirtualâ€ box
+* Check the “Virtual” box
-* Check the â€œDownloadableâ€ box
+* Check the “Downloadable” box
-* Enter a â€œRegular priceâ€
+* Enter a “Regular price”
-* Enter a â€œSale priceâ€
+* Enter a “Sale price”
-* Schedule the â€œSale priceâ€
+* Schedule the “Sale price”
-* Discount for the â€œSale priceâ€
+* Discount for the “Sale price”
-* Enter a â€œSKUâ€
+* Enter a “SKU”
-* Check the â€œManage stock?â€ box
+* Check the “Manage stock?” box
-* Check the â€œSold individuallyâ€ box
+* Check the “Sold individually” box
-* Check the â€œAllow backorders?â€ box
+* Check the “Allow backorders?” box
-* Select some products for â€œUpsellsâ€
+* Select some products for “Upsells”
-* Select some products for â€œCross-sellsâ€
+* Select some products for “Cross-sells”
 * Product image

 [Click here to read more about WooCommerce checklists](https://publishpress.com/knowledge-base/use-woocommerce-checklist-add-publishpress/).